katydecorah/seasonal-post-action/README.md

 - `SeasonEmoji`: Emoji to assign each season in the same order as described by `SeasonNames`.
 Default: `❄️,🌷,☀️,🍂`.

 - `PostsDir`: The path to where you want to save your seasonal post files to in this repository.
 Default: `notes/_posts/`.

+- `SeasonalPostTemplate`: If you'd like to customize the [markdown template](src/template.md), define a path to your own.
+Example: `SeasonalPostTemplate: .github/actions/seasonal-post-template.md`.
+The markdown template shows all the available variables and an idea for how you may want to format this file.
+For now, the templating is simplistic and does not offer functionality outside of this action replacing variable names.
 <!-- END GENERATED DOCUMENTATION -->